yelled3/missinglink-keras-tutorial1/docs/missinglink-keras-tutorial1.md

 If everything goes well, we can now observe the progress of our experiment, running on a managed server, right in the dashboard.

 Go to https://missinglink.ai/console and click the Resource Groups toolbar button on the left.
 You should see a newly created resource group representing our local emulated server.
+If you don't see it yet, the MissingLink CLI is still preparing it.

 ![Local resource group](../images/local_resource_group.png)